-Taylor Swift To Grace The Cover Of ‘Vogue’s Coveted September Issue
+Taylor Swift To Grace The Cover Of ‘Vogue’s’ Coveted September Issue

 WELL SO THIS IS A THING THAT’S HAPPENING.
 September issue of @voguemagazine and I’m so so so grateful to Anna, @tonnegood, @sergiokletnoy and basically anyone who was like ‘yeah she can be on the Sept issue cover’.
 What an amazing experience shooting with @inezandvinoodh.

-Still, her latest achievement did not come without criticism, something that Taylor is used to by now after over a decade in the entertainment industry.
-Vogue‘s official Instagram account also shared the upcoming cover, but it seems like fashion fans were not happy with the idea of having the singer take over the September issue.
-Many claimed the magazine was taking the easy way by replacing models for big celebrities (last month, Taylor’s fellow pop star Ariana Grande was Vogue‘s cover girl).
+Still, her latest achievement did not come without criticism, something that Swift is used to, after over a decade in the entertainment industry.
+Fashion fans expressed their disappointment at the idea of the singer taking over the September issue, as can be seen in the comments on Vogue’s official Instagram account, which also shared the upcoming cover.
+Many claimed the magazine was taking the easy way out, replacing models with big celebrities (last month, Swift’s fellow pop star Ariana Grande was Vogue’s cover girl).

 View this post on Instagram